ma4nn/moneymoney-sankey/README.md

 This MoneyMoney extension must be installed as follows:
 1. In the MoneyMoney app open menu Help → Show database in Finder
-2. Copy the `dist/SankeyChart.lua` file into that folder.
+2. Copy the `SankeyChart.lua` from the [release](https://github.com/ma4nn/moneymoney-sankey/releases) file into that folder.

 ## Usage